antmicro/kenning/docs/source/json-scenarios.md

 ```

 It only takes `model_wrapper` and `dataset`.
-With this, the model will be loaded and evaluated using its native framework.
+This way, the model will be loaded and evaluated using its native framework.

-The used [](modelwrapper-api) is `TensorFlowPetDatasetMobileNetV2`, which is a MobileNetV2 model trained to classify 37 breeds of cats and dogs.
+The [](modelwrapper-api) used is `TensorFlowPetDatasetMobileNetV2`, which is a MobileNetV2 model trained to classify 37 breeds of cats and dogs.
-In `type` field we specify the full "path" to the class by specifying the module it is implemented in (`kenning.modelwrappers.classification.tensorflow_pet_dataset`) and the name of the class (`TensorFlowPetDatasetMobileNetV2`), in a Python-like format (dot-separated).
+In the `type` field, we specify the full "path" to the class by specifying the module it is implemented in (`kenning.modelwrappers.classification.tensorflow_pet_dataset`) and the name of the class (`TensorFlowPetDatasetMobileNetV2`), in a Python-like format (dot-separated).

-In `parameters`, the arguments specific to `TensorFlowPetDatasetMobileNetV2` are provided.
+In `parameters`, arguments specific to `TensorFlowPetDatasetMobileNetV2` are provided.
-Looking at the arguments' specification, the available parameters are:
+The following parameters are available based on the argument specification:

 ```python
 # this argument structure is taken from kenning.core.model - it is inherited by child classes